 Which Course Should I Take?

 Some majors require or strongly recommend a specific Writing 2 course; discuss with your advisor or your department whether your major requires this (for example, practical theology majors are required to take WRIT 200 Writing 2: Writing for Christian Practice to fulfill a major requirement).
 If your major does not require a particular Writing 2 course, you may enroll in any Writing 2 course offered.
-It is most beneficial, however, and strongly recommended, that you enroll in the Writing 2 course that pertains to your broader field of study (for example, a biology major would enroll in WRIT 240 Writing 2: Scientific Writing, and a cinematic arts major would enroll in WRIT 220 Writing 2: Film Analysis and Criticism).
+It is most beneficial, however, and strongly recommended, that you enroll in the Writing 2 course that pertains to your broader field of study (for example, a biological sciences major would enroll in WRIT 240 Writing 2: Scientific Writing, and a cinematic arts major would enroll in WRIT 220 Writing 2: Film Analysis and Criticism).

 When Should I Take It?

 After fulfilling the WRIT 110 requirement or equivalent, all students must enroll in a Writing 2 course or fulfill the Writing 2 requirement.
 You should plan to take Writing 2 during your sophomore year.

 What Will This Course Be Like?
 What Can I Expect?

 In this course, you will deepen your critical thinking skills by engaging in complex writing and research within your discipline and field of study, finding out what arguments are persuasive in that field.
 You will enter your field by researching and writing significant questions through means of writing instruction, and will learn how to adapt to the academic writing styles of your field.

 Student Learning Outcomes

 By the end of this course, you will be able to:

 - Assess the questions and argument styles of at least two disciplines or subdisciplines within the field.